 This recipe starts with a flakey homemade pie crust that is filled with smooth and creamy lemon filling and topped with toasted meringue.
 It is totally irresistible!

-Preheat the oven to 425 degrees with a cookie sheet if you're extra worried about a soggy crust.
+Preheat the oven to 425 degrees F with a cookie sheet if you're extra worried about a soggy crust.
 I generally skip this.

 Poke a few holes on the bottom and sides of the crust, about 8-10 and lay parchment on top.
 Fill 1/2-2/3 the way full of pie weights or dried beans.